semaphoreci/semaphore/docs/docs/reference/project-yaml.md

 ### tasks parameters {#parameters-in-spec}

 The `parameters` property contains a list of parameters passed to the triggered workflow.
-Those parameters are accessible in job environment as environment variables.
+Those parameters are accessible in the job environment as environment variables.
 By default, `parameters` is an empty list.

 Each parameter has the following properties: